HorizenOfficial/horizen-academy-v2/docs/architecture/blockchain-nodes.md

 Nodes are the fundamental backbone of a blockchain network.
 They enable blockchains to maintain a secure, transparent and tamper proof record of transactions dating back to the beginning of the blockchainâ€™s history,

-The _more_ nodes there are that store the blockchains history and validate transactions, the more secure the network.
+The _more_ nodes there are that store the blockchain's history and validate transactions, the more secure the network.
 This is because a larger set of nodes, particularly when distributed across different locations around the world, are ultimately less prone to censorship because there is no single point of failure.

 Today, the [Bitcoin](cryptocurrency/bitcoin-glossary.md) network has over [11,000](https://bitnodes.io) nodes that each hold a copy of the network's latest transactions and transaction history.
 The [Ethereum network](cryptocurrency/ethereum-glossary.md) currently has over [10,000](https://etherscan.io/nodetracker) nodes.